Bringing in the New Year in London? You’ve got a lot of options. Here’s a guide to the best of them.

 Expect everything from garage bangers to party anthems.

-We hope you’re ready, because Somerset House have partnered up with Moët & Chandon to throw a New Year’s Eve party like no other.
-After the success of Skate at Somerset House yet again this year, they’ve decided to keep the celebrations going right into 2022.
+We hope you’re ready, because Somerset House has partnered up with The Cocoa Butter Club to throw a New Year’s Eve party like no other.

 Get Wild at Sushisamba